Château de Bagatelle: Motto

-That my poor purse the modest cost supplied.

 History

-In 1777, a party was thrown in the recently completed house in honour of Louis XVI and the Queen.
+In 1777, a party was thrown in the recently completed house in honour of King Louis XVI and Queen Marie Antoinette.
 The party featured a new table game featuring a small billiard-like table with raised edges and cue sticks, which players used to shoot ivory balls up an inclined playfield with fixed pins.
 The table game was dubbed "bagatelle" by the Count and shortly after swept through France, evolving into various forms which eventually culminated in the modern pinball machine.

 The formal garden spaces surrounding the château, which was linked to its dependencies by tunnels, was expanded with a surrounding park in the naturalistic English landscape style by the Scottish garden-designer Thomas Blaikie, and dotted with sham ruins, an obelisk, a pagoda, primitive hermits' huts and grottoes.

 A fête given on 20 May 1780, described in Blaikie's diary, gives a sense of the extravagant atmosphere.
 An additional part of the Bois de Boulogne had recently been taken into the prince's grounds, but the wall remained:

-Following the Revolution, Napoleon I installed his son the Roi de Rome there, before the château was restored to the Bourbons.
+Following the French Revolution, Napoleon I installed his son Napoleon II there, before the château was restored to the Bourbons.
 In 1835, it was sold by Henry, Count of Chambord to Francis Seymour-Conway, 3rd Marquess of Hertford and was inherited on his death seven years later by his son, the 4th Marquess, who already lived in Paris for most of the year.
 It contained the largest part of his extensive collection of French paintings, sculptures, furniture and works of decorative art, most of which went to form the Wallace Collection in London.
 Bagatelle underwent five years of redecorating and extensions, and then Lord Hertford did not reside in it until 1848.